DM-Earth/.github/profile/README.md

 Type: `minecraft-modpack`, `minecraft-mod`

-A Minecraft modpack taking the game experience of Create: Above and Beyond to modern game versions and modloader, with less mods and better performance.
+A Minecraft modpack taking the game experience of Create: Above and Beyond to modern game versions and modloader, with fewer mods and better performance.

 ### [rimecraft](https://github.com/rimecraft-rs/rimecraft)